rpunt/cac-jira/README.md

-# Jira module for DC Commander
+# Jira module for CAC

 Interact with Jira stories.
 For a list of commands, run `cac jira`.